AldoCarrillo/HM11-NoteTaker/README.md

 ## Usage

-To createa new note, just click in the pen icon to crate a new one to save a note, click in the save button after typed the title and the text to check a previous note, just click in the note from the note list.
+To create new note, just click in the pen icon to crate a new one to save a note, click in the save button after typed the title and the text to check a previous note, just click in the note from the note list. to delete a note, click in the red button next to the notes list

 #### New Note